Information on this page is for customers in

 Investments in the power grid have three key benefits:

-We invested approximately $1 billion in the electric transmission system in 2021.
-These investments have resulted in strong reliability and safety performance, improved resiliency, supported economic growth, and the integration of more renewable energy in the region.
+We invested approximately $1 billion in the electric transmission system in 2022.
+These investments have resulted in strong reliability and safety performance, improved resiliency, supported economic growth and enabled the integration of more renewable energy in New England.